 The changing economics of the coal industry have been widely publicized.
 Cheaper sources of energy, like natural gas and renewables, more stringent air-quality regulations, and weaker-than-expected demand for coal in Asia are leading to decreases in the amount of coal produced in Kentucky.
-Statewide coal production continued to decline in 2018 to 39.6 million tons, a 5.2 percent decrease from 2017; this marks the lowest level of recorded annual production since 1954.
-Moreover, as of September 2019, an estimated 5,792 persons were employed at Kentucky coal mines.
-It has been 120 years since coal mining employment was this low.
+Statewide coal production continued to decline in 2019 to 36 million tons, a 9 percent decrease from 2018; this marks the lowest level of recorded annual production since 1954.
+Moreover, as of September 2020, an estimated 3,800 persons were employed at Kentucky coal mines-the lowest level since modern employment records have been recorded (going back to 1927).